Scrapbooking with Cropper and PhotoSheetFriday, November 16, 2007

 Cropper

-This application lets you easily crop photos for use as tiles in PictureMedley or for printing.
+This little application lets you easily crop photos for use as tiles in PictureMedley or for printing.

 Quickly prepare a group of images for printing